Abdelaziz of Morocco: End of rule

 In November he came to terms with his brother, and thereafter took up his residence in Tangier as a pensioner of the new sultan.
 However the exercise of Moroccan law and order continued to deteriorate under Abd al-Hafid, leading to the Treaty of Fes in 1912, in which European nations assumed many responsibilities for the sultanate, which was divided into three zones of influence, under the French protectorate and the Spanish protectorate, while Abd al-Hafid was succeeded by his brother Yusef.

 Mariages and children

-Moulay Abdelaziz wedded two women, the first was Lalla Khadija bint Omar al-Yousi commonly known as Lalla Khaduj.
-And his second wife was a cousin of his, Lalla Yasmin al-Alaoui.
+Moulay Abdelaziz married two women.
+The first was Khaduj who was the daughter of Caid Omar al-Youssi, the caid of the Ait Youssi tribe and pasha of Sefrou.
+His second wife was his cousin, Lalla Yasmin al-Alaoui.
 He had two known children: